 In some cases, the captions for the photographs provided viewers with some information.
-For instance, the caption of a picture showing two poorly clothed children locates them in a train station in Yerevan, Soviet Armenia, from 1921–1922, and notes that they are orphans.
-Without this caption, one would be left to wonder where these children happened to be and what their social circumstances were.
+For instance, the caption of a picture showing two poorly clothed children locates them in a train station in Yerevan, Soviet Armenia, from 1921–2, and notes that they are orphans.
+Without this caption, one would be left to wonder where these children happened to be and what their social circumstances were (Figure 6.4).

 Fig. 6.4 Here

 We live in such a rich visual environment that it seems difficult to understand how the ICRC’s photos and movies were received.
 In building human emotional responses, the ICRC relied on both Swiss and Western cultures and morality.
 Christian symbols as well as a religious sense of “sin” underpinned images, which a virtuous and civilized audience was expected to respond to by giving money.
-The immobility of victims, visual references to the crucifix, images evoking Madonna holding Jesus, as well as of saints and martyrs were some of the elements characterizing the ICRC’s iconography of victimhood.
+The immobility of victims, visual references to the crucifix, images evoking Madonna holding Jesus as well as of saints and martyrs were some of the elements characterizing the ICRC’s iconography of victimhood.
 The aim of showing distant suffering was to prod those who had not experienced war to imagine the vulnerability of other human beings and experience feelings of solidarity, responsibility, empathy, and compassion.

 At the same time, the iconography of victimhood was likely rooted in images that the audience would not easily forget.
 Victims of war appeared to be reduced to objects of pity or revulsion, through which emotional responses were also built.
 Viewers could feel repelled by the extent and violence of humanitarian catastrophes, which took place outside the borders of civilized Europe.
 This was also intermingled with national pride, where the superiority of Switzerland was heralded over the “hellish” places where catastrophes happened.
-Paternalism was evident towards the “half-civilized” Eastern Europeans (albeit still Christians) and barbarous Turkish (Muslims), for whom the ICRC and its delegates were making decisions, largely dismissing the agency of the victims.
+Paternalism was evident toward the “half-civilized” Eastern Europeans (albeit still Christians) and barbarous Turks (Muslims), for whom the ICRC and its delegates were making decisions, largely dismissing the agency of the victims.

 Delegates also sold excitement and exoticism.
-They took the audience beyond European borders, showing far-away landscapes, brimming with ethnographical interest.
+They took the audience beyond European borders, showing faraway landscapes brimming with ethnographical interest.
 When presenting photos of prisoners of war in Algeria, delegates pointed out those in an Arab crowd wearing “bathrobes,” meaning traditional clothing, for example.
 In line with the spirit of the epoch, it should not be forgotten that the ICRC, as well as all of the other humanitarian organizations, operated in a broad ideological context, which was highly anti-Bolshevik.
-For instance, images show the devastated surroundings of Brest-Litovsk and the intertitle ascribed it to the bolshevist invasion.
+For instance, images show the devastated surroundings of Brest-Litovsk and the intertitle ascribed it to the Bolshevik invasion.
 Combating typhus in Poland, assisting White Russians in Istanbul, and helping settle Greek refugees were deemed essential actions in order to remove the Bolshevik “contagion” from Europe.
 At the same time, the ICRC also made clear that the same food ration was provided to both Polish soldiers and Bolshevik prisoners of war.

-This leads to the second and main category of the ICRC’s representation of the recipients, namely beneficiaries of humanitarian assistance.
-In the case of the repatriation of prisoners of war, images show Russian prisoners of war waiting to embark from the German port of Stettin under the control of the organization’s delegates.
+This leads to the second and main category of the ICRC’s representation of the recipients, namely, beneficiaries of humanitarian assistance.
+In the repatriation of prisoners of war, images show Russian prisoners of war waiting to embark from the German port of Stettin under the control of the organization’s delegates.
 Then, on the boat, they depict the joy of these men, who danced and played music in anticipation of their return home.
 A large number of images portray stories of food distribution and rehabilitated children.
-Images of newly clothed rescued Polish orphans, surrounding Tarassoff in the orphanage of Kowel, are reminiscent of the codes of missionary photography, colonial photography, and anti-slavery photography.
-Moreover, some of the images show children involved in education and vocational programs.
+Images of newly clothed rescued Polish orphans, surrounding Tarassoff in the orphanage of Kowel, are reminiscent of the codes of missionary photography, colonial photography, and antislavery photography.
+Some of the images show children involved in education and vocational programs (Figure 6.5).

 Fig. 6.5 Here